Impact of radiation from primordial black holes on the 21-cm angular-power spectrum in the dark ages: The 21-cm angular-power spectrum and upper limits on the mass fraction of PBHs

 Note that in obtaining the above limits, we have fixed other cosmological parameters except $f_{\rm PBH}$.
-Due to degeneracy, the deviation of the 21-cm angular-power spectrum from the default case can also be caused by the changes in other cosmological parameters~\cite{Loeb:2003ya}.
-A complete multi-parameter analysis should be carried out by the statistical method such as Markov Chain Monte Carlo, and we will perform these analyses in future work.
+On the other hand, the parameter $f_{\rm PBH}$ can affect the estimation of cosmological parameters~\cite{Loeb:2003ya}, and the details of these effects are complicated to analyze.
+Roughly, for example, the 21-cm angular-power spectrum is proportional to $\left |\delta T_{21}\right|$~\cite{21ps,Furlanetto:2006jb}, which is related to $\Omega_b$ as shown in Eq.~(\ref{eq:t_21}).
+Decreasing (increasing) the baryon density will result in lowering (boosting) the amplitude of 21-cm angular-power spectrum.
+Therefore, it is expected that $\Omega_b$ and $f_{\rm PBH}$ should be positively correlated in view of the 21-cm angular-power spectrum in the dark ages.
+Note that the analysis here is simple.
+A complete multiparameter analysis should be carried out by the statistical method such as Markov chain Monte Carlo, and we will perform these analyses in future work.